alexanderwende/injector/README.md

     answerMessages: boolean;
 }

-// an InjectToken for an interface which we won't provide const CONFIG = new InjectToken<MessageClientConfig>('MessageClientConfig');
+// an InjectToken for an interface which we won't register const CONFIG = new InjectToken<MessageClientConfig>('MessageClientConfig');

 @injectable()